Professional Development Workshops in Your School

 For students completing civics projects, connecting with the community is essential for establishing the authentic, real-world context at the heart of project-based civics learning.
 Join us to explore strategies and resources to help all students cultivate meaningful community connections at various stages of the project process.

-C. Building Community and Civic Skills in Gr.
+Building Community and Civic Skills in Gr.
 K-5

 Elementary students participate in meaningful civic interactions in their schools, homes, and neighborhoods every day.
-How can we promote students' social-emotional growth while we foster the knowledge, skills, and dispositions that help them be productive community members. with interest in civic behavior?
+How can we promote students' social-emotional growth while we foster the knowledge, skills, and dispositions that help them be productive community members with interest in civic behavior?
 This learning experience offers strategies for bringing civic learning to the forefront in everyday classroom interactions and for creating authentic opportunities for K-5 students to contribute to their classrooms, school, and community.

 Daily routines are an important part of elementary school life.
 They also present rich opportunities to foster young people’s civic knowledge, skills, and dispositions.
 Join us to learn how you can leverage common routines, like morning meeting and class decision-making, to enhance your students’ civic learning and their social-emotional growth.